freenas/freenas-docs/userguide/install.rst

    the mirror is limited to the size of the smaller device.

-The installer recognizes existing installations of previous versions of %brand% 8.x or 9.x.
-When an existing installation is present, the menu shown in
-:numref:`Figure %s <fresh_install_fig>`
+The installer recognizes existing installations of previous versions of %brand%.
+When an existing installation is present, the menu shown in :numref:`Figure %s <fresh_install_fig>` is displayed.
-is displayed.
 To overwrite an existing installation, use the arrows to move to :guilabel:`Fresh Install` and press :kbd:`Enter` twice to